 Growing Small Business Incentive Grant

 This grant is available to small businesses that are located within the Chattanooga city limits.
-Companies must create a minimum of 5 full time jobs (or a corresponding number of full time equivalent jobs) within the previous 18 months prior to application for the grant.
+Companies must create a minimum of 5 full time jobs within the previous 18 months prior to application for the grant.
 Full time jobs are considered jobs where employees work and are paid for at least 30 hours per week.
 Eligible companies must not employ more than 100 total employees in across all locations.
 The award amount is based on a multiplier of $1,000/per job.
 The multiplier is based on the average hourly wage of the jobs created compared to the average wage across all occupations as determined and published by the U.S. Bureau of Labor Statistics.
 Award amounts vary.
 Average awards typically between $4,400 and $8,800.
 Maximum award amount in a given year is $10,000.

 Calling all makers, innovators, and techies.
 This grant is available to rapidly growing innovative companies that are located within the Chattanooga city limits.
 Companies must create a minimum of 10 full time jobs within the previous 18 months prior to application for the grant.
 Full time jobs are considered jobs where employees work and are paid for at least 30 hours per week.
 Employees must work in and be based in Chattanooga.
 Jobs created where employees work remotely will not be considered.
 The award amount is $1,000/per job.
 This is a discretionary award.
 The innovative nature of an applicant company will be vetted by a Review Committee.